top of page

 The noun 'maverick' has an interesting etymological history rooted in American cattle ranching.
 It originates from the name of Samuel A. Maverick, a 19th-century Texas rancher and politician.
 Mr. Maverick was known for not branding his cattle, which was a common practice among ranchers to mark ownership.
 As a result, his unbranded cattle became known as 'Maverick's.'
 Over time, the term 'maverick' evolved to describe any unbranded or unmarked animal, and by extension, it came to signify a person who is independent, free-thinking, and non-conformist—someone who doesn't adhere to the norms or conventions of their group or society.
 'Maverick' emphasizes an individual's willingness to go against the grain and pursue their own path, often challenging established beliefs or practices.
 Therefore, the etymology of 'maverick' underscores its use as a noun to depict someone who embodies a spirit of independence and originality, much like Samuel A. Maverick and his unbranded cattle.

-Quiz: Find the meaning of maverick
+Quiz: Find the meaning of the noun maverick:

 Try Again!